Zhcyn/YabooMoodBook/README.md

 This information can help you identify your emotions more easily, determine their cause and be in a better position to manage them.

-Writing : Yetta Butler - YB Randall Butler - RB
+Writing :

+Yaboo Liang - Yaboo

 If you encounter problems during use, please contact BehruzPrinn1998@bk.ru